-1.2 Related Literature and Our Contributions
+1.2.
+Related Literature and Our Contributions

 In this section, we will briefly highlight some of the related literature.
-For a recent survey on gas network optimization in general, we refer to [64].
+For a recent survey on gas network optimization in general, we refer to [69].

 Variants of NoVa, mostly for minimizing operating costs, have been studied by many researchers.
 Early approaches were often based on dynamic programming (DP).
-In [82], DP was applied to steady state gas network optimization in cases where the underlying gas network consists of a single straight line; later, branched network structures were considered in [86].
-A similar approach was described in [47], before [37, 9] studied networks containing branches and loops of arbitrary size.
-A detailed overview on DP approaches to gas network optimization can be found in [16].
+In [87], DP was applied to steady state gas network optimization in cases where the underlying gas network consists of a single straight line; later, branched network structures were considered in [91].
+A similar approach was described in [49], before [38, 10] studied networks containing branches and loops of arbitrary size.
+A detailed overview on DP approaches to gas network optimization can be found in [17].

 Since the NoVa problem contains nonlinearities, nonlinear programming (NLP) techniques were applied, too.
-In [43, 46, 79], subgradient methods were used to tackle the problem.
-Sequential linear programming techniques were used in [21].
-Sequential quadratic programming techniques were applied in [29, 24].
-The problem was also studied with respect to primal-dual interior point methods [73].
-In [74], locally linearized mixed-integer nonlinear programs (MINLPs) in combination with a receding horizon technique are used.
-Interval analysis techniques were used in [8] to minimize operation costs for instances without discrete decisions on the basis of the Belgian network.
+In [45, 48, 84], subgradient methods were used to tackle the problem.
+Sequential linear programming techniques were used in [22].
+Sequential quadratic programming techniques were applied in [31, 25].
+The problem was also studied with respect to primal-dual interior point methods [78].
+In [79], locally linearized mixed-integer nonlinear programs (MINLPs) in combination with a receding horizon technique are used.
+Interval analysis techniques were used in [9] to minimize operation costs for instances without discrete decisions on the basis of the Belgian network.
+Moreover, MPEC techniques have been used by [6].

 Several papers deal with the extension or dimensioning of existing gas transportation networks using NLP/MINLP techniques.
-They implicitly handle NoVa problems via (simplified) gas transportation models, see, e.g., [2, 3, 20, 40, 85].
+They implicitly handle NoVa problems via (simplified) gas transportation models, see, e.g., [2, 3, 21, 41, 90].

-Mixed-integer linear programming (MILP) methods have already been successfully applied to steady state optimization of gas networks in [56, 55] and more recently also to the transient case [57, 52, 30, 35, 34].
-A combination of both, MILP- and NLP-techniques, was suggested in [22].
+Mixed-integer linear programming (MILP) methods have already been successfully applied to steady state optimization of gas networks in [59, 57] and more recently also to the transient case [60, 54, 32, 36, 35].
+A combination of both, MILP- and NLP-techniques, was suggested in [23].

-Other techniques to tackle transient gas network optimization problems include simulated annealing [83, 51], genetic algorithms [48], and colony optimization [18], and hierarchical system theory [59].
+Other techniques to tackle transient gas network optimization problems include simulated annealing [88, 53], genetic algorithms [50], and colony optimization [19], and hierarchical system theory [64].
 The operating cost minimization problem can also be formulated as a non-cooperative game, where compressors and entries are the players, and communication is established through the network connectivity constraints.
-The solution is then given as a Nash-equilibrium found by an iterative algorithm, see, e.g., [62, 63].
+The solution is then given as a Nash-equilibrium found by an iterative algorithm, see, e.g., [67, 68].

-The idea of variable elimination in models for flows adhering to Kirchhoff's first and second laws, which we elaborate in Section 3.3, can be traced back at least to [39] and was picked up repeatedly later on, see [53], [65], and the monograph [60].
+The idea of variable elimination in models for flows adhering to Kirchhoff's first and second laws, which we elaborate in Section 3.3, can be traced back at least to [40] and was picked up repeatedly later on, see [55], [70], and the monograph [65].
 In our approach, this variable elimination is just a building block in a concerted feasibility testing in large meshed gas distribution networks with compressors, resistors, and control valves, i.e., elements whose control involves combinatorial decisions.

 Unlike the existing literature, our approach focuses on discrete decisions and provides a higher level of (practical) detail.
 The MILP approach, which we present in Section 3.1, builds on our own developments and extends it towards solutions that can successfully be validated with a sophisticated gas network simulation.
 The spatial branching approach of Section 3.2 applies outer approximations techniques and adapts them to gas networks; the approach is based on a new approximation of compressors (compressor groups).
 The REDNLP approach of Section 3.3 provides a novel transshipment heuristic to find good discrete decisions.
-The MPEC approach is, as far as we know, the first application of complementarity constraints in this area and applies a new two-stage solution approach.
+The MPEC approach applies a new two-stage solution technique.
 Finally, the combination of these four approaches with a validation by a detailed NLP provides to the best of our knowledge the best solution technique to date.